WeTransfer/measurometer/README.md

 Measurometer.drivers << Appsignal
 ```

-Appsignal, since Measurometer's API copies it's instrumentaiton API, can be used as a driver as-is,
+Appsignal, since Measurometer's API copies it's instrumentaiton API, can be used as-is,
 without any adapters.

 ## Development